angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 />

 <div class="self">
-    I found the Devour and Infinity workouts to be exceedingly difficult, and failed more of these than passed.
-I classified the workout as failed if I was unable to sustain the prescribed pace at any time (ie. I &ldquo;bonked&rdquo).
+    I found the Devour and Infinity workouts to be very difficult, and failed quite a few.
+I classified the workout as failed if I was unable to sustain the prescribed pace at any time.

-    In the Devour phase, after failing multiple workouts, I chose to drop my TT on three separate occasions until I reached a pace that allowed me to get to the end of these workouts.
+    In the Devour phase, after failing multiple workouts, I chose to drop my TT until I reached a pace that allowed me to get to the end of these workouts.
     The downside was workouts specified slower than TT were not challenging.

-    During the Infinity phase, I chose to remain at my calculated TT, instead working to failure on any given interval, taking the remaining time as rest, then repeating this for the remaining intervals.
-For Infinity workouts, I did the max-out round at least 1 TT point higher than prescribed in order to &ldquo;make up&rdquo; for the fails (it made sense in my head at the time).
+    In the Infinity phase, I chose to remain at my calculated TT, instead working to failure on any given interval, taking the remaining time as rest, then repeating this for the remaining intervals.
+Workouts that had a max-out round at the end were done at least 1 TT point higher than prescribed in order to &ldquo;make up&rdquo; for the fails (it made sense in my head at the time).
 </div>

 ### <a name="program-review-time-commitment">Time commitment</a>